Crush Part II: Coping with Crush

-Don’t try to turn yourself into a mountain goat because she likes to climb, do it because you want to, because you love it.
+Don’t try to turn yourself into a mountain goat because they like to climb, do it because you want to, because you love it.
 Don’t try to read all the works of Pynchon because your crush is a snobby intellectual hipster.
 Read them because you are a snobby intellectual hipster.

 5. Don’t assume it’s because of your shortcomings.

 Don’t assume it isn’t, either.
 But that’s not the point.
-You have to remember that just because she or he doesn’t see the great qualities for which she or he is searching, it doesn’t mean that they aren’t there, or that there aren’t others that ought to be considered.
+You have to remember that just because they don’t see the great qualities for which they are searching, it doesn’t mean that those qualities aren’t there, or that there aren’t others that ought to be considered.

-This is a good opportunity—not to focus on all the things that you are not (to him or her, anyway), but to focus on all the things he or she is missing out on.
-There may be a million reasons why he or she should be seriously considering you.
+This is a good opportunity—not to focus on all the things that you are not (to them, anyway), but to focus on all the things they are missing out on.
+There may be a million reasons why they should be seriously considering you.
 Focus on those—theoretically eventually somebody will come around who wants all of those things.
 It just might not be your crush.
 The confidence this helps to create makes you even more attractive.